 Critics of the new law say it doesn't go far enough.
-And merchants and residents say the law just passed does not ensure streets that are safe from speeding skateboarders, skaters and bicyclists.
+And merchants and residents say the law does not ensure streets that are safe from speeding skateboarders, skaters and bicyclists.

-Aldermen set a $50 fine for violators.
-Aldermen also gave police officers the latitude to determine what is meant by the term negligence.
+Aldermen set a $50 fine for violators, but gave police officers the latitude to determine negligence.

-"I'm not saying I'm not happy about what they've done," said Paul G. Coe yesterday, co-owner of Evolve skate shop in downtown Annapolis.
+"I'm not saying I'm not happy about what they've done," Paul G. Coe, co-owner of Evolve skate shop in downtown Annapolis, said yesterday.
 "At least the law is fair now.
-I'm just saying ZTC we need to take this one step further.
+I'm just saying we need to take this one step further.

 The skateboarders offered amendments, some of which were incorporated into the new law.

-Business owners and residents are complaining that the weakened law hurts the downtown area, where skateboarders congregate every weekend to perform their tricks.
-Calling the youths dangerous and reckless, residents point out that on a recent weekend, a young skateboarder was struck by a vehicle on a crowded Dock Street near the water.
+Business owners and residents are complaining that the weakened law hurts the downtown area, where skateboarders congregate every weekend to perform their feats.
+Calling the youngsters dangerous and reckless, residents point out that on a recent weekend, a young skateboarder was struck by a vehicle on a crowded Dock Street near the water.

 "I've gotten a lot of complaints from downtown merchants, neighbors and people who visit the area because skateboarding has been such a problem in the City Dock area," said Alderman Louise Hammond, a Ward 1 Democrat who voted against the amended bill.
 "It was a problem for years when it was illegal for them to skate down here and now we've said it's OK.
 This ordinance does nothing to solve an already bad situation."